Chas McCormick Player Props: Astros vs. Athletics

-The Houston Astros, including Chas McCormick (.242 slugging percentage in past 10 games, including zero home run), take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+On Sunday, Chas McCormick (.250 slugging percentage in past 10 games, with no home runs) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 4:07 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+In his last game he had a hitless performance (0-for-3) against the Athletics.

 Chas McCormick Game Info & Props vs. the Athletics